jleung51/scripts/modules/slack_messenger/README.md

-# Slack Logger
+# Slack Messenger

-Python 3 module which provides easy functionality for customized operation status reports to a Slack channel.
+Python 3 module which provides easy functionality for customized messages to a Slack channel.

 ## Example